solcr7/udacity_frogger/README.md

   Every time a new round begins, a new gem will be appear on the field.
 * You begin with a total of 3 lives.
 Every time you collide with an enemy you will lose one life and your player will be reset to the starting line.
-* Once you have lost all three lines, the game is over.
+* Once you have lost all three lives, the game is over.

 ## Project Specifications: